Sgt. Jennings Bryan Scanlon Jr.

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 The guns had been greased to prevent them from rusting during the trip.
 They also spent a large amount of time loading ammunition belts, as they prepared for maneuvers with the 194th Tank Battalion.

-The morning of December 8th, all the tanks were brought up to full strength.
-During the night, word had been received about the Japanese attack on Pearl Harbor.
+The morning of December 8, all the tanks and half-trucks were brought up to full strength after the tank platoon commanders were informed of the Japanese attack on Pearl Harbor.
 HQ Company remained behind in the battalion's bivouac.

 All morning long, American planes filled the sky.
 At noon, every plane landed and the pilots went to lunch.
 At 12:45, just ten hours after the attack on Pearl harbor, 54 planes approached the airfield from the north.
 The tankers believed the planes were American until what they described as "raindrops" appeared to fall from the planes.
 When bombs began exploding around them, the tankers knew the planes were Japanese.
 The members of HQ Company could do little more than watch the attack and seek shelter since they had few weapons to be used against planes.